Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/OOP_Utilities.md

 - **[Teams](/docs/oop/teams)** - Object-oriented team management with colors, collision rules, and nametag visibility.
 - **[Timers](/docs/oop/timers)** - Scoreboard-based timers with optional boss bar integration.

+## Why use `oop`

+Choose the `oop` module when your datapack starts to revolve around reusable gameplay concepts rather than isolated commands.

+- **Entities and players** become named handles instead of repeated selectors.
+- **Systems such as timers, cooldowns, boss bars, and spawners** generate their own supporting commands and objectives.
+- **Your Kotlin code reads closer to gameplay intent**, which makes larger datapacks easier to maintain.

+You do not have to go “all in”: the OOP layer is meant to sit on top of Kore, not replace it.

+## Typical workflow

+Most OOP utilities follow a common structure:

+1. **Register or declare** the gameplay object once (`team(...)`, `registerCooldown(...)`, `registerSpawner(...)`, etc.).
+2. **Let Kore generate** the supporting commands, objectives, or load/tick handlers.
+3. **Use the handle in functions** with concise methods such as `player.giveEffect(...)`, `cooldown.start(...)`, or `spawner.spawn()`.

+That workflow keeps setup centralized while leaving your gameplay functions focused on intent.

 ## Vanilla Kore vs OOP Kore

 The OOP module wraps the low-level command DSL into object-oriented abstractions.